-The Implementation Plan published in September 2021 outlines the main goal of the Mission, which is to support at least 150 European regions and communities in becoming climate-resilient by 2030.
+The Implementation Plan published in September 2021 outlines the main goal of the Mission, which is to support at least 150 European regions and communities in becoming climate resilient by 2030.
 In doing so, the Mission will engage local actors, notably in climate-vulnerable regions, as well as citizens by funding projects facilitating and requiring their involvement.
 Considering that the level of preparedness for climate impacts varies substantially between regions in Europe, this R&I support will be provided in different ways.

-Specific objective 2: Accelerating transformations to climate resilience o work with at least 150 regions and communities to accelerate their transformation to a climate resilient future, supporting them in the co-creation of innovation pathways and the testing of solutions.
+Specific objective 2: Accelerating transformations to climate resilience to work with at least 150 regions and communities to accelerate their transformation to a climate resilient future, supporting them in the co-creation of innovation pathways and the testing of solutions.

-ERRIN has taken an active role in shaping the Mission on Adaptation to Climate Change and is closely following the implementation of the Mission.
-The first input document developed by ERRIN and its members was followed up with an exchange with the Mission Board Chair, Connie Hedegaard, during an ERRIN webinar held in July 2020.
+ERRIN took early on an active role in shaping the Mission on Adaptation to Climate Change and is closely following the implementation of the Mission.
+The first input document developed by ERRIN and its members was followed up with an exchange with the former Mission Board Chair, Connie Hedegaard, during an ERRIN webinar held in July 2020.
 In October 2020, ERRIN members participated in a co-creation event held by the European Commission, with an aim to further design the selection criteria and the involvement of regions and communities in the Mission.

 In February 2022, ERRIN organised a joint sounding board meeting with the European Commission to exchange on the progress of regions towards climate resilience and priority actions for the Mission in the coming years.
 This was followed up with an ERRIN input on the Mission Charter in March 2022, which lays out a set of commitments for the regions and communities signing the Charter and committing to the Mission and its objectives.